LikithV123/demo/README.md

 # demo
-I am just here to make a repository and learn to use get hub
+I am just here to make a repository and learn to use git hub